MahdiTa97/machex/README.md

-# Chrome Extension Boilerplate with React 18 and Webpack 5
+# Chrome Extension Boilerplate with React 18 and Tailwind 3 and Webpack 5

 ## Announcements